esphome/esphome-core/README.md

 And voilà 🎉 - esphomelib will now automatically manage everything such as logging to MQTT, Home Assistant MQTT discovery, OTA updates, light effects/transitions, WiFi reconnects, etc etc. for you - amazing, right?

-If you have [MQTT Discovery](#home-assistant-configuration) enabled in Home Assistant, all the sensors defined here will even show up in the front end without adding anything to your configuration file.
+If you have [MQTT Discovery](#home-assistant-configuration) enabled in Home Assistant, all the components defined here will even show up in the front end without adding anything to your configuration file.

 ## Powerful Core